 2000 - Doctor of Physics-Mathematics from the Kyrgyz Academy of Sciences

 2001 – Professor of the Kyrgyz State National University

-Associate VP Rusty Butler in Gifted Kyrgyz Attire with the Ambassador and Law and Religion Mini-conference at BYU Law School
+Associate VP Rusty Butler is gifted Kyrgyz attire from the Ambassador and attends the Law and Religion Mini-conference at BYU Law School.

 Visit with Senator Valentine and Dr. Kat Brown, Department Chair of History and Political Science